 When a comparator is enabled, its output is a logic 1 if the voltage at the positive input is higher than the voltage at the negative input.
 When disabled, the comparator output is a logic 0.
 The comparator output is synchronized with the system clock as shown in Figure 7.2.
-The synchronous "latched" output (CP0, CP1) can be polled in software (CPnOUT bit), used as an interrupt source, or routed to a Port pin through the Crossbar.
+The synchronous latched output (CP0, CP1) can be polled in software (CPnOUT bit), used as an interrupt source, or routed to a port pin through the crossbar.

-The asynchronous "raw" comparator output (CP0A, CP1A) is used by the low power mode wakeup logic and reset decision logic.
-See the Power Options chapter and the Reset Sources chapter for more details on how the asynchronous comparator outputs are used to make wake-up and reset decisions.
-The asynchronous comparator output can also be routed directly to a Port pin through the Crossbar, and is available for use outside the device even if the system clock is stopped.
+The asynchronous raw comparator output (CP0A, CP1A) is used by the low power mode wakeup logic and reset decision logic.
+See "19.
+Power Management" on page 257 and "22.
+Reset Sources" on page 278 for more details on how the asynchronous comparator outputs are used to make wake-up and reset decisions.
+The asynchronous comparator output can also be routed directly to a port pin through the crossbar, and is available for use outside the device even if the system clock is stopped.

-When using a Comparator as an interrupt source, Comparator interrupts can be generated on rising-edge and/or falling-edge comparator output transitions.
-Two independent interrupt flags (CPnRIF and CPnFIF) allow software to determine which edge caused the Comparator interrupt.
+When using a comparator as an interrupt source, comparator interrupts can be generated on rising-edge and/or falling-edge comparator output transitions.
+Two independent interrupt flags (CPnRIF and CPnFIF) allow software to determine which edge caused the comparator interrupt.
 The comparator rising-edge and falling-edge interrupt flags are set by hardware when a corresponding edge is detected regardless of the interrupt enable state.
 Once set, these bits remain set until cleared by software.

 The rising-edge and falling-edge interrupts can be individually enabled using the CPnRIE and CPnFIE interrupt enable bits in the CPTnMD register.
-In order for the CPnRIF and/or CPnFIF interrupt flags to generate an interrupt request to the CPU, the Comparator must be enabled as an interrupt source and global interrupts must be enabled.
-See the Interrupt Handler chapter for additional information.
+In order for the CPnRIF and/or CPnFIF interrupt flags to generate an interrupt request to the CPU, the comparator must be enabled as an interrupt source and global interrupts must be enabled.
+See "17.
+Interrupt Handler" on page 231 for additional information.